Hurricane Fiona: Turks and Caicos

 Fiona's eye passed through the Grand Turks island, severely affecting the telecommunications in the archipelago.
 At least 40% of the territory was left without electricity, with total blackouts reported in North Caicos, Middle Caicos, South Caicos, Grand Turk and Salt Cay.
 30% of Providenciales experienced power outages.
 Moderate damage and no deaths were reported.

+Antigua

+During the New Zealand women's cricket team tour of the West Indies in September and October 2022, the three-match Women's One Day Internationals (WODI) had to be rescheduled due to the impact of Fiona.
+The first WODI, scheduled to be played on September 16, was postponed to September 19 and the remaining two matches also had to be rescheduled.

 Bermuda

 Passing west of the island, Fiona's large size produced sustained tropical storm-force winds over Bermuda for several hours; L.F.
 Wade International Airport reported a gust of 93 mph.
 Over 80% of the island lost power.

 Eastern Canada

 Fiona made landfall near Whitehead, Nova Scotia, on the morning of September 24 as a recently transitioned extratropical cyclone with hurricane-force winds.
 Environment Canada assessed Fiona's maximum sustained winds at the time of landfall to be around 105 mph; these winds would be comparable to a Category 2 hurricane on the Saffir–Simpson scale.
-It was likely the strongest storm in Canadian history as gauged by barometric pressure; a pressure of 932.7 mbar (hPa; 27.54 inHg) was unofficially measured on Hart Island, potentially setting the all-time low pressure record for any landfalling cyclone on Canadian shores.
+It was the strongest storm in Canadian history as gauged by barometric pressure; a pressure of 932.7 mbar (hPa; 27.54 inHg) was unofficially measured on Hart Island, setting the all-time low pressure record for any landfalling cyclone on Canadian shores.
 The pressure was also potentially lower than any other air pressure measurement along the coast of eastern Northern America outside of the United States Gulf Coast states.
 Other weather stations also documented pressures below the previous record of 940.2 mbar.
 A peak wind gust of 111 mph was recorded in Arisaig, Nova Scotia.
 Peak gusts in other Canadian provinces included 110 mph at Wreckhouse, Newfoundland and Labrador, 93 mph at East Point, Prince Edward Island, 78 mph on the Magdalen Islands of Quebec, and 68 mph on Miscou Island in New Brunswick.
 Fiona also generated large waves and destructive storm surge, with the highest waves occurring east of the storm's center.
 A buoy on the Banquereau Bank registered wave heights as high as 98 ft along with average wave heights of around 40–50 ft.
 The onshore push of storm surge led to record water level heights being set at Escuminac, New Brunswick, and Channel-Port aux Basques.
 Rainfall totals from Fiona were less than anticipated due to the entrainment of dry air into the cyclone.
 The heaviest rains fell in eastern Nova Scotia, where totals generally ranged between 100–200 mm.